 CLASS START TIMES:

 1130 IRC Z & CK

 Note: A Warning Signal will be given 10 minutes before the Starting Signal

-There will be news stories, blogs from the race course, images, video and daily race reports.
-Follow all the action as it unfolds on the RORC Caribbean 600 website.
+Keep up to date with all the news.
+There will be blogs from the boats themselves on the race course, images, video and daily race reports.
+Follow the action as it unfolds on the RORC Caribbean 600 website.

 Follow the race on: https://www.facebook.com/RoyalOceanRacingClub

-Every yacht is fitted with a Yellowbrick Tracker and their progress can be followed on the race website: http://caribbean600.rorc.org/blog/race-information/tracking/index.html
+Every yacht is fitted with a race tracker and their progress can be followed on the race website:

 NOTE: EXCLUSION ZONE FOR THE START

-For those wishing to watch the race from the water, please note that there will be an exclusion zone around the starting area effective from 1030 to 1200 on Monday 24th February.
+For those wishing to watch the race from the water, please note that there will be an Exclusion Zone around the starting area effective from 1030 to 1200 on Monday 23rd February 2015.

-The safety of spectator vessels and competitors is paramount and therefore Marshall Boats displaying a white flag with a red "M" will be policing the exclusion zone as per the diagram here.
+The safety of spectator vessels and competitors is paramount and therefore a Marshal Boat displaying a white flag with a red "M" will be policing the exclusion zone as per the diagram below.